 Option 1: You give your policy to St. Lawrence.

 As the policy owner, St. Lawrence will either cash in your policy and use the proceeds, or maintain the policy until it ends and then receive its face amount.
-This gives you the satisfaction of making a generous gift to St. Lawrence while having the benefit of no change in your cash flow and saving taxes.
+Your benefits will include:

 Option 2: You designate St. Lawrence University as a beneficiary of your policy.